 This course is the study of the socialization and group care of infants and toddlers.
 Emphasis is on guidance and management, understanding behavior, temperament, the importance of routines, primary care and continuity of care, and examining the elements of quality environments.
-Prerequisite: ENG 101.
+Prerequisite: ENG 101 or ENG 165.
 (3/0)

-ECD 207 Inclusive Care for Infants and Toddlers 3 SHC This course provides an overview of the field of infants and toddlers with special needs.
+ECD 207 Inclusive Care for Infants and Toddlers 3 SHC

+This course provides an overview of the field of infants and toddlers with special needs.
 Emphasis will be placed on instructional strategies, adaptations, environment, inclusion, etiology, federal legislation, family partnership, multicultural considerations, and optimal development.
-Prerequisite: ENG 101.
+Prerequisite: ENG 101 or ENG 165.
 (3/0)